Nanta-Sp/curaitor-agent/README.md

 # Curaitor Agent
 **AI agent for scientific data extraction**
-Part of Schmidt OxRSE Workshop (Sep 11–20, 2025)
+Part of the Schmidt OxRSE Workshop (Sep 11–20, 2025)

 ---